usaid-cs/yesterday-i-learned/finance.md

 - Insider stock selling is almost never a good sign.
 Unless they are retiring or something, why would someone with a good company sell?
 - 套現 is literally "cash out".
 - "Drop by 1% everyday" has a lower bound.
 "Rise by 1% everyday" does not.
 A 1% drop after a 1% rise results in less than before.
+- Mutual [Funds of funds](https://en.wikipedia.org/wiki/Fund_of_funds) do exist.
+They are figuratively inflation funds.
+They also have higher MERs.